glaciology/OGRE/README.md

   - The reverse polarity protection MOSFET has a limit of 20V. **Do not exeed 20V.**

 ## License & Credits
-This project is released under the [MIT License](http://opensource.org/licenses/MIT).
+This project is open source!

 Some code for this project adapted from [Sparkfun GNSS Library](https://github.com/sparkfun/SparkFun_u-blox_GNSS_Arduino_Library) and
 [Cryologger Glacier Velocity Tracker](https://github.com/adamgarbo/Cryologger_Glacier_Velocity_Tracker)